New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Conjecture about the size of the Saito-Kurokawa lifts

 Therefore to obtain the lower bound, we just consider the contribution of the newforms.
 For this, first note that if $F,G$ are distinct newforms of level $N$ in $\skkn$, then they are orthogonal.
 This can be seen in various ways.
 First, $\skk^{new}(N)$ and $J_{k,1}^{cusp,new}(N)$ are Hecke-isomorphic and (strong) multiplicity-one result holds for both of them—this implies that $F,G$ are orthogonal.
 More directly, one can also see it from the relation between $\lan F,G \ran $ with $\lan \phi_F,\phi_G \ran $ described below, which will also be crucial in what follows.

 Consider the Dirichlet series $D_{F,G,N}(s)$ introduced by Kohnen-Skoruppa \cite{KS}.
 Put

 Recall that the Petersson norms are not normalized by volume.
 Quoting from \cite[Theorem~3.72]{Br} we see that $D_{F,G,N}(s)$ has a residue at $s=k$, given by\footnote{\eqref{residuebringman} differs by a factor of $\pi^{-k}$ from \cite[Theorem~3.72]{Br} because of different normalizations.}{}\footnote{We prefer to use \cite{Br} as we feel that there are some inaccuracies in \cite{Ag-Br} about this residue; e.g., the factor $M^{-\kappa}$ in formula~(11) loc. cit., which does not fit into the calculations -- if true then, say, by taking $\kappa\ge 4$, the sup-norm problem becomes trivial.
-Furthermore, \cite{Ag-Br} refers to a paper by T. Horie, which we could not access after a lot of efforts.}
+Furthermore, \cite{Ag-Br} refers to a paper by T. Horie, which we could not access after a lot of effort.}

 In particular, $D_{F,G,N}(s)$ is holomorphic at $s=0$ if $\lan F,G \ran =0$.
-On the other hand, computations by Aggarwal-Brown \cite{Ag-Br} show that the same residue also equals (clearly the calculations in loc. cit. holds for two distinct newforms $\phi,\psi$)
+On the other hand, computations by Aggarwal-Brown \cite{Ag-Br} show that the same residue also equals (clearly the calculations in loc. cit. hold for two distinct newforms $\phi,\psi$)

 where $f,\phi_F,F$ correspond to each other uniquely.
 Our assertion about the orthogonality of $F,G$ and the relation between the inner products is now clear. \begin{rmk} Note that \eqref{jac-res} applied to two distinct newforms $\phi, \psi$ does not lead to the bizarre equality $L(k,f)=L(k,g)$, as the RHS of \eqref{jac-res} is actually zero in that case. \end{rmk}